sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-cf/remote-service-set-up-mock-cf.md

 2. Search for **CF Login** and select **CF: Login to Cloud Foundry**.

-3. Enter the Cloud Foundry API endpoint you have copied from the SAP BTP cockpit or take the default API endpoint that is suggested.
+3. Enter the Cloud Foundry API endpoint that you've copied from the SAP BTP cockpit or take the default API endpoint that is suggested.

-4. When prompted, enter the email and password for your global account in SAP BTP.
+4. When prompted, enter the e-mail and password for your global account in SAP BTP.

-5. Select the Cloud Foundry Org you have copied from the SAP BTP cockpit.
+5. Select the Cloud Foundry org. that you've copied from the SAP BTP cockpit.

-6. Select the Cloud Foundry Space you have copied from the SAP BTP cockpit.
+6. Select the Cloud Foundry space that you've copied from the SAP BTP cockpit.

-7. Once you have selected the Org and the Space, open a new terminal in SAP Business Application Studio and log in with `cf login`.
+7. Once you've selected the org. and the space, open a new terminal in SAP Business Application Studio and log in with `cf login`.

-You have successfully created a workspace and connected it to your desired Cloud Foundry Org and Space.
+You have successfully created a workspace and connected it to your desired Cloud Foundry org. and sSpace.

 ### Build and deploy the mock server application

 5. In the project folder, right-click on the **mta.yaml** file and choose **Build MTA Project**.

-    When the project is built successfully, you will see a new **mta_archives** folder in your project with the **Mockserver_1.0.0.mtar** file inside.
+    When the project is built successfully, you see a new **mta_archives** folder in your project with the **Mockserver_1.0.0.mtar** file inside.

 6. Right-click on the **mta_archives/Mockserver_1.0.0.mtar** file and choose **Deploy MTA Archive**.

-Now you need to create a destination to the mock server.
+Now, you need to create a destination to the mock server.

 ### Create a destination to the mock server

-1. In SAP BTP cockpit, go to your subaccount and navigate to the space where you have deployed the mock server.
+1. In the SAP BTP cockpit, go to your subaccount and navigate to the space where you've deployed the mock server.
 In the **Applications** section, choose the **mock-srv** application.

 2. In the application overview screen, copy the value of the **Application Route** of the mock server.

-3. Go back to the SAP BTP cockpit, navigate to your subaccount overview and choose **Connectivity** &rarr; **Destination**.
+3. Go back to the SAP BTP cockpit, navigate to your subaccount overview, and choose **Connectivity** &rarr; **Destination**.
 Then, choose **Create Destination**.

 1. Enter the following values: